JingShing/Pixel-Art-Filter-Java/README.md

 Activate CMD and using CD load to the folder of ```PixelTransform.java```.
 Enter this command to compile the file:  ```javac -d . -classpath .;opencv-version.jar PixelTransform.java```

 And if you want to run the compiled class please enter this command: ```java -classpath .;opencv-version.jar pixel.filter.PixelTransform```

+### After ver 0.3
+I started use eclipse and maven as my IDE and project manager.

+And this is my first time to use them so I make a note for it.

+in ```note/note.md```.
+You can see how I done during the process.

 ## Version
 ### Ver 0.1